-UNESCO’s Astronomy and World Heritage Initiative (AWHI)
+UNESCO’s Astronomy and World Heritage Initiative (AWHI) and beyond

 The AWHI’s main milestones

 Recognizing that there were few properties related to science on the World Heritage List, and that the scientific value of cultural properties related to astronomy was not always recognized, UNESCO’s World Heritage Centre, in close collaboration with the State Parties and ICOMOS, created a thematic initiative on Astronomy and World Heritage in 2004.
 Its main objective was “to establish a link between science and culture on the basis of research aimed at acknowledging the cultural and scientific values of properties connected with astronomy”.
 Since astronomical heritage represents scientific heritage in its cultural context, this portal was created in order to implement and develop one of the main objectives of the Astronomy and World Heritage Initiative.

 The AWHI provided an opportunity to identify properties related to astronomy located around the world, to preserve their memory, and to save them from progressive deterioration.
 Support was sought throughout from the international community in order to maintain the AWHI, and on 30 October 2008, UNESCO signed a Memorandum of Understanding (MoU) with the International Astronomical Union, as a result of which the IAU became integrally involved in the process of advancing the goals of the initiative, starting in the International Year of Astronomy 2009 and continuing to date.
 The MoU was renewed on 30 April 2013, and since 2015 the collaboration between UNESCO and the IAU has continued under the terms of an official partnership (consultative status) between the two organisations.